 We believe children should be happy and confident members of society, skilful and well able to reach out to the wider world in order to change lives for the better.

 We pride ourselves on the positive, working environment in the school and visitors often comment on the lovely atmosphere between children and staff, the respectful nature of the children and the superb relationships.
 There is a real buzz about the school and every member of staff works so hard to ensure that each child reaches their full potential.
 Our curriculum is bespoke, with sequential lessons building knowledge and skills progressively.
 More information about our stimulating curriculum can be found in the curriculum section or an overview is here.
-Curriculum statement
+Overarching curriculum statement

 School children, governors and staff have agreed a set of values which we believe are important.
 These values are displayed in the hall and referred to in assemblies each week to help promote a positive, caring atmosphere.
 The values listed below are prevalent in all that we do in school and are shown in the actions of children and staff alike.